 The click-through rate (CTR) of a retargeted ad is 10x higher than the CTR of a typical display ad.
 [Source: Wishpond]

 The engagement advertisers can get from retargeting is significantly larger.
 While the average CTR for display ads is 0.07%, the average for retargeting ads is 0.7%.
-This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to other digital advertising strategies.
+Furthermore, visitors who are retargeted with display ads are 70% more likely to convert on the website.
+This means that retargeting campaigns perform 10 times better than regular display banners, and offers better opportunities to convert website visitors, compared to traditional display advertising strategies.

 Retargeted search ads have higher conversion rates than display ads, but they're also more expensive.
 [Source: Wordstream]

 The higher overall conversion rates are due to the fact that search ads are much better at indicating buyer intent than display ads.
 This is because they're actually based on the keywords used in the search query.
 These remarketed ads convert so well because browsing history is a really good indicator for future commercial activities.